 A whole section devotes itself to artists and artisans, ensuring unique and original products for sale, while the food and drink stalls cater to a wide variety of tastes (but especially to those of us with a sweet tooth).

-The location is lovely and quite historical: a large central square where Mozart gave his first Viennese public performance and Roman children once unwrapped their chocolate Easter rabbits (only one of those facts is true).
+The location is more central than Schönbrunn and rather historical: a large square where Mozart gave his first public performance in Vienna and Roman children once unwrapped their chocolate Easter rabbits (only one of those facts is true).

 The Altwiener Ostermarkt also opens near the city centre, outside the Schottenstift monastery that dates back to the 12th century.